Medical Impairment Rating (MIR) Registry

 The program is available only for dates of injuries on/after July 1, 2005.

 Request Dispute Resolution

-To request the MIR evaluation by a registered physicians, one of the parties must submit an Application for a Medical Impairment Rating (MIR) form to the Bureau.
+To request the MIR evaluation by a registered physician, one of the parties must submit a Request for Medical Impairment Rating (MIR) form to the Bureau.
 But, before the parties can request a MIR evaluation, there must be a dispute about the current impairment rating.

 A dispute occurs when: